Nutrition Tips for IBS With Constipation

 If you’ve ever felt too uncomfortable to eat much of anything, you’re not alone.
 People who have irritable bowel syndrome (IBS) with constipation, or IBS-C, often cite this sensation as a chief complaint.

-You don’t have to just shake your head and accept the discomfort.
-It’s time to take charge of your diet and make some improvements.
+You don’t have to accept the discomfort.
+These seven nutrition tips can help you take charge of your diet and make some improvements.

-Drink up.
-How much water do you drink each day?
-It’s probably not enough—the Institute of Medicine suggests 9 cups of fluid for women and 13 cups for men each day.
+Do you drink enough water each day?
+The Institute of Medicine suggests 9 cups of fluid for women and 13 cups for men each day.
 Keep a refillable water bottle with you to make it easy to take sips throughout the day.
 Add a twist of lemon or orange—or even a slice of cucumber—for a little flavor.

 There’s not a perfect one-size-fits-all diet that works for everyone with IBS, according to the International Foundation for Functional Gastrointestinal Disorders.
 Everyone’s body reacts differently.